FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 Signing messages with a wallet is a fundamental security practice in a blockchain environment.
 It can be used to verify ownership and ensure the integrity of data.

-Here's how to use the `wallet.signMessage` method to sign messages (as string's or arbitrary data):
+Here's how to use the `wallet.signMessage` method to sign messages (as string):

 <<< @./snippets/signing/sign-message.ts#signing-1{ts:line-numbers}